Semiparametric inference for impulse response functions using double/debiased machine learning: Proofs

-since by Assumption \ref{ass:risk_decay} $\sup_{t\in\mathcal{T}_1} \sup_{\mu \in \Xi_{T}} \norm{\mu(D_t,X_t)-\mu_0(D_t,X_t)}_2^2 = (r_{\mu,T})^2 = o_p(1)$.
-By Lemma 6.1 in \cite{Chernozhukov2018} it follows that $ \sup_{t\in\mathcal{T}_1} \E\left[\left( \muError \right)^2 \right] = o_p(1)$, and we thus conclude that $P_1$ is $o_p(T^{-1/2})$. \\\\
+since by Assumption \ref{ass:risk_decay} $\sup_{t\in\mathcal{T}_i} \sup_{\mu \in \Xi_{T}} \norm{\mu(D_t,X_t)-\mu_0(D_t,X_t)}_2^2 = (r_{\mu,T})^2 = o_p(1)$.
+By Lemma 6.1 in \cite{Chernozhukov2018} it follows that $ \sup_{t\in\mathcal{T}_i} \E[( \hat{\mu}_{S_{-i}}(1,X_t) \allowbreak - \mu_0(1,X_t) )^2] = o_p(1)$, and we thus conclude that $P_1$ is $o_p(T^{-1/2})$.

-\textbf{Term $P_2$}: Similarly, from the squared $L_2$-norm of $P_2$ we have that
+Term $P_2$: Similarly, from the squared $L_2$-norm of $P_2$ we have that

-The third equality follows from the fact that the sum has mean zero, and the last three inequalities follow from \ref{ass:risk_decay_prob} and \ref{ass:risk_decay_variance} in Assumption \ref{ass:risk_decay}.

-The crucial step is again to establish that the variance of the sum equals the sum of the variances (from equations four to five).
-This follows from the fact that whenever $t<s$, it holds that
+The third equality follows from the fact that the sum has mean zero, and the inequality follows from Assumptions \ref{ass:risk_decay}.\ref{ass:risk_decay_prob} and \ref{ass:risk_decay}.\ref{ass:risk_decay_variance}.
+The crucial step is again to establish that the variance of the sum equals the sum of the variances (from the second to the third equality).
+This follows from Assumption \ref{ass:X_richness}, which gives that whenever $t<s$, it holds that